Career and Technical Education Pathways

 Media Technology

-This class is for students interested in exploring production techniques associated with graphic arts, web, photography, animation and videography.
-Media Technology students will explore aspects of image manipulation, non-linear video editing, graphic design, game design, and basic photography skills in incorporating technology for use with a variety of products and academic areas.
-The students will work individually and in groups to create a wide variety of projects demonstrating their achievements in understanding processes of the media used and creative techniques for future application in school, business or personal use.
+This class is for students interested in exploring art, technology, and the many careers available in the digital art industry.
+Graphic arts, photography, animation, and videography are some of the art forms covered in the semester.
+Students will use technology to manipulate images, edit videos, create graphic design products, design games, and apply basic photography skills to a variety of products and academic areas.
+Students will work individually and in groups to create a wide variety of art projects demonstrating their achievements in understanding processes of the media used and creative techniques for future application in school, business, or personal use.

 Video Production 1